zzhangjii/learning-library/data-management-library/database/options/environment-setup-c4u03.md

 19. Click the button to create your instance.
 Your instance will be in provisioning state.
 Verify that you chose the correct image.
 In a few minutes you can also verify that you have a public IP address.
 View the Work Requests at the bottom, this will show where your instance is.
 ![](img/create-compute-13.png)

+20. Once you have a public IP address.
+Open up a terminal window.

+21. We will use the key we generated earlier to SSH into the instance that is provisioning.